Joseph Haydn was a composer whose work was popular in its own

 He believed that the shape of a person's skull was indicative

 of the person's talents and abilities.
 Inspecting Haydn's skull,

-he thought he saw the “seal of hearing.”
-This meant that the
+he thought he saw the “seat of hearing” (i.e. cerebellum).

 Prince Esterhazy suspected Rosenbaum, but Mrs. Rosenbaum hid the

 skull under her mattress and then lay on it, claiming that it

 was “that time of the month.”
 The Prince, still certain that